VB.NET IEnumerable ExamplesUse the IEnumerable Interface with arrays, Lists, and For-Each loops.

 End Sub

 Discussion.
-The IEnumerable interface is used throughout VB.NET programs.
-It is a critical abstraction in the .NET Framework.
+The IEnumerable interface is a critical abstraction in .NET.
 Many Functions are built upon this abstraction.
 Even the For-Each loop, a core construct, directly uses IEnumerable.

 Tip In most programs, we will not need to implement IEnumerable ourselves.
 This is possible, but is not covered here.

 Summary.
-We explored the important IEnumerable Interface type in the VB.NET language.
+We explored the IEnumerable type in VB.NET.
 This interface is needed for the For-Each loop.
 It can be used to act upon arrays, Lists and many other collections with a unified code path.